jmicko/coinbot/docs/ROBOT_SYNC.md

 1. Load recent Coinbase fills.
 2. Match fill order IDs against local unsettled orders.
 3. Patch `filled_at` for rows that were already marked settled but were missing fill time.
-4. Load DB orders already marked `reorder = true` near the spread.
+4. Load DB orders already marked `reorder = true` inside the current sync window.
+   - Repeated passes reuse a process-local cache keyed by user, active products, and `sync_quantity`.
+   - Order mutations that can change window membership or ordering invalidate the cache.
 5. Queue filled/unsettled orders and reorder candidates into `ordersToCheck`.

 This is intended to catch common settlement and reorder work without comparing the whole active Coinbase order set every time.

+The reorder query applies one BUY limit and one SELL limit across all active products, preserving the existing behavior.
+Because absolute prices are not comparable across products, this should eventually be revisited as a product-aware synchronization design rather than changed incidentally during cache cleanup.

 ## Update Multiple Orders